makersacademy/chitter-challenge/README.md

 Chitter
 =======

 A Twitter clone that will allow the users to post messages to a public stream, the week 4 weekend challenge at Makers academy.
+Demo available here: https://chitter-week4.herokuapp.com/peeps

 User Stories
 -------